balazsletai/sample-journal-editor-config-contributor/README.md

      ```bash
      blade init
      ```
-   - Enter `more`.
+   - Enter `more` to see all the available versions.
-   - Choose the number corresponding to the Liferay version you need.
+   - Choose the number corresponding to the Liferay version you need. e.g. '1'
    - Press `Enter`.

 2. **Navigate to the `modules` Folder**